National Awards

 Criteria:

-• The nominee must demonstrate exemplary work in support of the goals and objectives of NCPG and/or its affiliates.
+- The Monsignor Dunne Lifetime Award for Advocacy & Awareness is awarded to an individual.
+The nominee must demonstrate exemplary work in support of the goals and objectives of NCPG.

-The Dr. Robert Custer Lifetime Award for Direct Service honors a person for exceptional long-standing achievement in providing services to people affected by problem gambling.
+The Dr. Robert Custer Lifetime Award for Direct Service honors a person for exceptional long-standing achievement in providing services to people impacted by problem gambling.
 Direct service is defined as prevention, direct awareness outreach, treatment/counseling, helpline work and other related activities.

 Criteria:

-The Lifetime Research Award is bestowed to an exceptional individual who has dedicated at least 20 years of their career to problem gambling research.
-A maximum of one Lifetime Research Award may be awarded each year.
+The Lifetime Award for Research is bestowed to an exceptional individual who has dedicated significant time and effort over several years to problem gambling research.

 Criteria: